mui/material-ui/docs/pages/blog/migration-update.md

 Are you still using Material UI v4 in 2022?

-What are you thinking?! 😛 The [community is migrating](https://npm-stat.com/charts.html?package=@mui/material,@material-ui/core), don't stay behind.
+What are you thinking?! 😛 Don't get left behind!

-We [released v5 in late 2021](/blog/mui-core-v5/), and since then, we've seen a steady migration of users over to the new packages.
+We [released v5 in late 2021](/blog/mui-core-v5/), and since then, we've seen [a steady migration of users](https://npm-stat.com/charts.html?package=@mui/material,@material-ui/core) over to the new packages.
 This is exciting for us, because we're super proud of all the improvements that were shipped with v5.

 But it seems as though a fair share of users are still hesitant to make the jump.